-This is Erlang's busy probability for a service system with X servers and an arriving load of A, with infinite queue allowed.
-The result of WBERLANG\C(A, X) can be interpreted as either the fraction of time all servers are busy or the fraction of customers that must wait in the queue.
-It is extended to non-integer values of X by linear interpolation.
+The WBERLANG_C function returns the Erlang's busy probability for a service system with X servers and an arriving load of A, with infinite queue allowed.
+The result of WBERLANG_C(A, X) can be interpreted as either the fraction of time all servers are busy or the fraction of customers that must wait in the queue.
 The arriving load A is the expected number of customers arriving per unit of time multiplied by the expected time to process one customer.
+The syntax is:

-WBERLANG C(Load, Num Servers)
+WBERLANG_C(Load, Num_Servers)